BPScott/talk-the-step-after-styleguides/index.md

 ```
 <aside class="notes" markdown="1">
 As this is an abstracted library, we decided to have a single folder hierarchy
 with everything relating to a component all living within the same folder.
-There's no value in repeating that
+There's no value splitting the contents out by type and having /styles and
-folder structure within /styles  and /templates folder.
+/templates folders that each have a single item in them.
 When you're working
 you're in the mindset of "I'm working on the X object" not "I'm working on
 stylesheets".